Waveform stability of black hole ringdown with stochastic horizon structure: Frequency domain analysis and phase averaging mechanism

-Furthermore, to confirm the robustness of the phase averaging effect, we introduce the conservative inscribed step approximation of the potential for validation.
+Furthermore, since the convolution in Eq.\ \eqref{eq:convolve} produces a continuous colored-noise realization, it is useful to verify explicitly that the stability mechanism does not rely on local smoothness.
+We therefore introduce the conservative inscribed step approximation of the potential as a complementary worst-case test, in close analogy with recent piecewise-step analyses of waveform stability \cite{Wu:2025sbq}.
 This scheme simulates the response in the highly non-smooth limit by discretizing the stochastic potential into steps of width $L_c$ and extracting local minima.
 This construction creates a worst-case scenario by introducing derivative discontinuities at step edges and imposing a systematic suppression on the potential barrier, thereby rigorously testing whether the macroscopic stability relies on the local differentiability of the underlying horizon geometry.
 As shown in Fig.\ \ref{fig:freq-domain-step}, across a broad range of $L_c \ge 0.005M$, the reflectivity and phase shift maintain high consistency with Fig.\ \ref{fig:freq-domain}.
 This indicates that even under discretized, non-smooth perturbations, the integrative effect of long-wavelength probes on microscopic fluctuations dominates the observational response.

 Notably, as the correlation length further decreases to $L_c = 0.001M$, the inscribed step approximation exhibits identifiable frequency-domain deviations.
 We verified that this deviation is numerically convergent, confirming it as a discretization artifact inherent to the stepwise approximation of the stochastic field.
 This deviation identifies a validity bound specific to the stepwise approximation in the microscopic limit.
 Unlike larger correlation lengths ($L_c \ge 0.01M$) where the step potential effectively mimics a continuous profile, at $L_c \sim 10^{-3}M$, the high density of artificial step discontinuities introduces spurious coherent scattering.
 This systematic bias arises because the inscribed step model effectively replaces the smooth random field with a jagged barrier, generating non-physical high-wavenumber noise that dominates only in this deep ultraviolet regime.
 Consequently, the divergence observed here reflects the breakdown of the discrete step model itself, rather than a failure of the physical phase averaging mechanism.